Lab Tests for Cancer

 How is cancer diagnosed?

-diagnoses.
-Effective diagnostic testing is used to confirm or eliminate the presence of disease,
+Diagnostic testing is used to confirm or rule out the presence of disease, watch the

-In some cases, repeat testing is needed when a person’s condition has changed, to
+cases, repeat testing is needed when a person’s condition has changed.
+Repeat testing

-biopsy, endoscopic exam, surgery, or genetic testing.
-The most common way a cancer
+lab tests, tumor biopsy, endoscopic exam, surgery, or genetic testing.
+The most common

 What are the different types of lab tests?

-Clinical lab testing uses chemical processes to measure levels of chemical components
+Clinical lab testing uses chemical processes to measure levels of certain components

 in body fluids and tissues.
 The most common samples used in clinical lab tests are